SaiAshish9/ConsistentHashing_ProxyServers_And_CDN/README.md

 ```
 Whenever the user needs to connect to the server, it hits the server and asks for the HTML page.

+This will cause the following issues:
+1. Data Path is Long.
+2. File type depends on user device.
+3.
+4.

+In order to fix this, we want to have:
+1. Caching
+2. Customized Data (Device, Location)
 ```

 <img width="1107" alt="Screenshot 2023-04-27 at 2 42 12 AM" src="https://user-images.githubusercontent.com/43849911/234703853-5fd9296d-e0e6-47e3-9fa8-94fb45ff413a.png">